nick-uncensored/ironic/content/pages/contact.md

 ---
-title: Contact us
+title: Have a question?
-subtitle: ''
+featuredImage: /images/uploads/contact.png
-featuredImage: '/images/uploads/mark-chang-74-3.jpg'
+subtitle: Contact
-address: 404 James St, Burleigh Heads QLD 4220
+address: Virginia, USA
-phone: 0987 123 456
+phone: 555.555.5555
-email: example@example.com
+email: nick@ironicsuccess.com
 ---

-# Example contact form
+# Leave a message

 This form is setup to use Netlify's form handling: